jimd1989/boar/README.md

     n 108
     n 120

 A chord of sines should be playing now.
 These are the fundamental carrier waves.
 Each one of them has an associated modulator wave that can be adjusted through calls to the `P` and `L` functions.
-The argument to `P` sets the pitch ratio between a carrier and its modulator.
-If the carrier is oscillating at 440hz, then `P 2.0` will make its modulator 880hz:
+The argument to `P` sets the pitch ratio between the modulator and the note played.
+If the note's frequency is 440hz, then `P 2.0` will make the modulator 880hz:

     P 2.0